Federal Railroad Administration (FRA), Department of Transportation (DOT).

 (D) A project management plan is in-place for managing the implementation of the proposed project, including the management and mitigation of project risks.

 FD examples include: Drawings at the 100% Design Level, interim design drawings that support development (e.g., drawings at the 60% Design Level), project work/project management plan, cost estimates, project schedules, and right-of-way acquisition and relocation plans.
-Construction examples include: Additions, improvements, replacements, renovations and/or repairs to track, bridge, station, rail yard, signal, and communication system infrastructure, and deployment of PTC or other railroad safety technology.
+Construction examples include: Additions, improvements, replacements, renovations and/or repairs to track, bridge, station, rail yard, signal, and communication system infrastructure, or other railroad safety technology.

 iv.
-Track 4—Safety Programs and Institutes (Non-Railroad Infrastructure)
+Track 4—Research, Safety Programs and Institutes (Non-Railroad Infrastructure)

-Track 4 consists of projects for the development and implementation of safety programs or institutes designed to improve rail safety that clearly demonstrate the expected positive impact on rail safety.
-Sufficient detail must be provided on what the program or institute will accomplish, as well as the applicant's capability to achieve the proposed safety outcomes.
-Examples include: Initiatives for improving rail safety, such as training, public outreach, and education.
-Safety projects that involve eligible Planning, PE/NEPA, or FD/Construction should be submitted under Tracks 1-3, as appropriate.
+Track 4 consists of projects not falling within Tracks 1-3 including workforce development activities, research, safety programs or institutes designed to improve rail safety that clearly demonstrate the expected positive impact on rail safety.
+Sufficient detail must be provided on what the project will accomplish, as well as the applicant's capability to achieve the proposed outcomes.
+Examples include: initiatives for improving rail safety, training, public outreach, and education.

 c.
 Project Component Operational Independence